TAUSBV/dqf-api/v3/README.md

 <a name="automatedReview"/>

 ## Automated Review Child Projects
-DQF can be integrated in cloud-based as well non cloud-based tools.
+DQF can be integrated in cloud-based as well non-cloud-based tools.
 The latter group will likely involve interactions between a Translation Management System and a CAT-tool.
 In order to facilitate the interactions between multiple tools this method has been devised specifically to support the review cycle.
-It is currently used to support the interactions between SDL Worldserver and SDL Trados Studio.
+It is currently used to support the interactions between SDL WorldServer and SDL Trados Studio.

 **Note:** We consider this method only applicable to distinct tools where **not** all required information to POST child projects is available.
 Therefore, this endpoint should _not_ be relevant for cloud-based tools.